manuscriptmastr/kafi/README.md

 The time from when water first contacts the slurry in the bloom phase to when the stream of water suddenly falters to single drips.

 ### Slurry
-The coffee grounds in your pour over.
+The wet coffee grounds in your pour over.

 ### Sweetness
 Self explanatory, but sweetness is easy to perceive in relation to acidity (fruitiness).
 Is the lemon note tangy/puckery, or rounded/rich like lemonade?